#5 - Glimmer, the Brass Dragon (Draconomicon chase, 16/25)

 #4 - Sleet (Draconomicon, 39/100)

 Borys is rated higher than Lareth because of his versatility.
-He can use wizard spells, cleric spells, and psionic powers.
+He can cast wizard and cleric spells, as well as use psionic powers.
 He's a flyer.
 And (since he is in direct competition with Lareth for this #2 position) Borys is also immune to Midnight, Goddess of Magic's spellcasting ban, since he's a monster and she can only affect wizards.
 Borys (like Lareth) is also immune to psionic power cards such as Inflict Pain and Drain Will.
 All things being equal, I say Borys's extreme versatility is worth more in your pool than Lareth's immunity to all offensive cards.
 He gets the #2 spot.

 #1 - T'chaar, Dragon of Flame (Draconomicon chase, 1/25)